yurii-maliuha/savelife-stats/README.md

 	- ~~[17/3/24] update Indexed to load data with date > the nearest date among already indexed items~~

  - ES Queries
-	- identify the number of unuque donaters
+	- identify the number of unique donaters
+		- create donaters mongodb collection to store agregation

 Scripts for loading names from wikipedia